ethereum-optimism/optimism/specs/derivation.md

   channel.
 Any other value makes the frame invalid (it must be ignored by the rollup node).

 > **TODO** why is frame_number not 0 based?

+> **TODO** channel timestamps must be validated to not be in the future - is that currently done? + specify
+> Also: is this even safe? i.e. could L1 block producers manipulate the timestamp?

 [sqlite-uvarint]: https://www.sqlite.org/src4/doc/trunk/www/varint.wiki
 [batcher-spec]: batching.md